Modern English Version

 - In the Safehold novels, most personal names have gone through this after nine hundred years of lingual shift.
 Not an unrealistic assumption.

-- In an episode of Stargate Universe, the crew visits a planet colonised and subsequently abandoned by a civilisation that was started a thousand years ago by 21st Century Earthlings who traveled back in time.
+- In an episode of Stargate Universe, the crew visits a planet colonized and subsequently abandoned by a civilisation that was started a thousand years ago by 21st Century Earthlings who traveled back in time.
 Some shop signs and a newspaper reveal slight variations in spelling.

 - The kind of writing used by younger people in texts and emails, as well as online chat, have led to many spelling innovations.
 Some believe that spellings such as "u" and "thru" will eventually replace longer variants such as "you" and "through".
+On the other hand, technology is improving to the point where these shorthand forms are no longer as necessary, and peer pressure is depreciating them outside of media which impose character limits.

 - Madison Avenue advertising.
 Deliberately misspelling product names to avoid trademark infringement and to maneuver around legalities has led to names like "Froot Loops" and the "Fireflite".
+See Lite Crème for more information.

 - The reason that Americans spell a lot of words differently from the rest of the English-speaking world.
 Noah Webster tried (with some success) to simplify English spelling and eliminate some of the inconsistencies.
 Some of his changes were accepted by Americans, such as dropping the "u" for words like "colour" and "labour," and a few of them even got adopted by the rest of the English speaking world (such as dropping the "k" from the end of words like "publick" and "musick").
 Others didn't take, even among Americans, such as spelling "women" as "wimmen" or "soup" as "soop".